Wolframite: Use

 Wolframite is highly valued as the main source of the metal tungsten, a strong and very dense material with a high melting temperature used for electric filaments and armor-piercing ammunition, as well as hard tungsten carbide machine tools.
-During World War II, wolframite mines were a strategic asset, due to its use in munitions and tools.
+During World War II, wolframite mines were a strategic asset, due to their use in munitions and tools.

-Tungsten salts were used in the 19th century to dye cotton and to make stage costumes which were fire retardant.
-Additionally in the 19th century tungsten sulfides were sparingly used as lubrication for machining.
-Wolframite is also used to make tungstic acid which is used in the textile industry.
+Tungsten salts were used in the 19th century to dye cotton and to make fire-retardant stage costumes.
+Additionally, in the 19th century, tungsten sulfides were sparingly used as lubrication for machining.
+Wolframite is also used to make tungstic acid, which is used in the textile industry.

-A major modern day use of tungsten is as a catalyst for various chemical reactions.
-One such catalytic use of tungsten is as a hydrocracking catalyst which is used to improve the yield of organic components such as gasoline in hydrocarbon refinement as well as reducing harmful pollution and by products.
-Another catalytic use of tungsten is as a De-NOX catalyst which is used in the treatment of nitrogen oxide emissions to convert harmful nitrogen oxides into inert N2 gas.
+A major modern-day use of tungsten is as a catalyst for various chemical reactions.
+One such catalytic use of tungsten is as a hydrocracking catalyst, which is used to improve the yield of organic components such as gasoline in hydrocarbon refinement, as well as reducing harmful pollution and byproducts.
+Another catalytic use of tungsten is as a De-NOX catalyst, which is used in the treatment of nitrogen oxide emissions to convert harmful nitrogen oxides into inert N2 gas.

-Another modern day use of tungsten is as a lubricant.
+Another modern-day use of tungsten is as a lubricant, like molybdenum disulfide (MoS2).
 Tungsten disulfide (WS2) is a lubricant with a dynamic coefficient of friction of ~0.03.
-Tungsten disulfide can be used at temperatures of 583 °C and 1316 °C in air and vacuum respectively.
+Tungsten disulfide can be used at temperatures of 583 °C and 1316 °C in air and vacuum, respectively.
 These characteristics allow this lubricant to operate in extreme conditions.

 Wolframite was considered to be a conflict mineral due to the unethical mining practices observed in the Democratic Republic of the Congo, during the Congo Wars.